Crazzy626/TG_EDITED_FORWARDER/README.md

    	In order to get the edit event - need to place such message sin "edit monitoring list"
     	For that, first need to configure settings for this channel and set the "is_monitor_edited" KEY to true.
      	Also need to configure "monitor_edited_filter_str" setting with a string pattern in this case string pattern is "GOLD SIGNAL", since inital posted message always contains this string.
-      	Any other messages that has no such strig - will not be monitored, but forwarded right away like any other message
+      	Any other messages that has no such strig - will not be monitored, but forwarded right away like any other message.

+	Upon initial Signal message post, "monitor_edited_filter_str" will match and this message will be placed in edit monitoring list.
+ 	Every X seconds, per "msg_edit_monitor_check_interval" setting, message will be retrieved from Channel history and verified if it had been edited.
+  	If message got edited - it will be forwarded.
+   	Maximum number of such checks is determined by "msg_edit_monitor_max_checks" settings.
+    	If after this number of checks the mssage had not been edited - it will be removed from edit monitoring list.

 3. log.txt will be created under /logs